Skip to main content

 Table of contents

-The first thing you need to know about social media is that a large proportion of users are active regularly.
+The first thing hotels need to know about social media is that a large proportion of users are active regularly.
 Instagram has more than 1 billion monthly active users, while Facebook has nearly 3 billion!
 If Twitter is your thing, it clocks in at 340 million active users.

 This means on a daily basis, there will be a huge potential audience on social media for your hotel business to reach, influence, and acquire as guests.

 Influence is a key word here because when people are in travel mode, many of them use social media to inform their choices on where to go, where to stay, and what to purchase.
-A survey by Expedia found that 30% of Americans are influenced or inspired by social media when booking a trip.

 When it comes to the trip itself, 97% of millennials say they will share posts of their vacation on social media.
 These posts go on to impact the decisions other millennials make about their own upcoming travel plans, with 2 in 5 admitting travel images on social media influence their choices.